• Home

 Similarly, once you've signed into Google Calendar with the Apple Calendar apps, it will work in the background just as seamlessly as iCloud.
 The setup process might take a few more steps, but the overall user experience won't be drastically different.

-In short, if you're already using Google Calendar or Apple Calendar, there isn't a huge reason to go through the hassle of switching unless you want a slightly different feature set.
+In short, if you're already using Google Calendar or Apple Calendar, there isn't a huge reason to go through the hassle of switching unless you want an ever-so-slightly different feature set.

 Related reading: